furqann/dart-lang/README.md

 Folder contains the usage of dart http library to make a rest call.

-NOTE: For project is built using VS Code.
+NOTE: Project is built using VS Code.